Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Monitoring & analytics layer* → it's includes: real-time logs, query analytics, performance metrics.
 - *Threat detection indicators* → operates independently from the data plane for scalability and reliability.

-The service is offered for each DNS Instance unit.

 The service offers the following advantages:

 - Higher performance and faster DNS resolution → query responses are served from globally distributed Anycast DNS servers.
 Reduces lookup latency and improves overall application responsiveness → ensures fast domain resolution for users anywhere in the world.